6 Must-visit Indie Bookshops in East London

 This used to be my local bookshop when I was living in Aldgate and it was also where I ordered books into.
 Don’t forget that if you have a local Indie bookshop that doesn’t stock the book your looking for, you can almost always ask them to order it into the shop for you!
 It can get a little bit crowded, especially when the market is on, but they always have good display tables, a section on East London and plenty of beautiful bookish totes and mugs.

 This shop is a yellow dream just off Brick Lane.
 I always get confused when i walk in because of the massive mirror in the back of the shop.
 They’ve displayed their books beautifully and you're able to browse the books by very specific collections rather than just fiction or non-fiction.
 There’s also an adorable nook with all the children’s books and graphic novels.
 Definitely don’t miss this one!

 Last one!
 It’s a 5 minute walk from Libreria and the Brick Lane Bookshop.
 It’s still brand new: Pages on Cheshire Street, a sister shop to Pages of Hackney.
 A beautiful, bright bookshop that stocks books by women and non-binary authors.
 A gorgeous space to feel inspired and pick up your next read.

 Fancy a bookshop crawl video tour?
 Here’s the video I did with my friend Lucy, where we visited 5 bookshops in East London in one day.

 P.s.
 All You Read Is Love, the first shop in the video, sadly shut down earlier this year.
 Don’t forget to support your local indies, to make sure they can survive.

+Fingers crossed that I’ll get to keep updating this post, with more new indie bookshops popping up.
 Any I missed or request for other bookshops tours in different areas?
 Leave ‘em below!